quantfabric-net/quantfabric/README.md

 # quantfabric
-Welcome to our open source platform for quantitative trading different assets like crypto, FX, and other assets.
-Our platform is designed to help traders analyze market data, develop trading strategies, and automate trading using a variety of assets.
+Welcome to our open source platform for quantitative trading multiple asset classes, i.e. crypto, FX, and equity.
+The platform is designed to connect to multiple sources of market data, develop trading strategies and execute trades - all with lowest latency possible.
 ## Features
 Our platform offers the following features:

-- **Market data:** We provide real-time market data for different assets, including crypto, FX, and other assets.
+- **Market data:** Low-latency market data connectivity for different asset classes, including crypto, FX, and other.
-- **Data analysis tools:** Our platform offers a variety of data analysis tools to help traders analyze market data and develop trading strategies.
+- **Analytics:** Pre-built statistical, ML and data engineering functions, including proprietary order book indicators.
-- **Backtesting:** Traders can backtest their trading strategies using historical market data to see how they would have performed in the past.
+- **Backtesting:** Tick data replay for realistic strategy backtesting.
-- **Automated trading:** Our platform supports automated trading using a variety of trading bots that can execute trades based on predefined trading strategies.
+- **Execution:** Full execution lifecycle management.
-- **Customization:** Traders can customize the platform to their specific needs by adding their own data sources, trading bots, and analysis tools.
+- **Low-latency/high-throughput:** It is designed using low-latency Java techniques to ensure the lowest end-to-end latency and highest throughput possible.

 ## Installation